EDITING FAQs(Scroll down for GHOSTWRITING, COACHING, WEB CONTENT, SALES LETTER and MARKETING FAQs)

 A: Our rate for proofreading is $60 per hour.

 Q: What is the Cost of Formatting the Interior of a Book?

 A: We charge $60 per hour for formatting the interior of a book.
 Interior formatting for a 100-page book typically runs about $300.
 Graphics or tables will increase the price somewhat.

 Q: Who Will Design My Cover, and How Much is That Likely to Cost?

 A: A good original book cover requires an experienced book cover designer.
 Cost can vary according to a number of factors (including whether original art is required) and normally begin at $1000.

 CONTACT INFO: Call 760-434-5224 or email email@example.com

-GHOSTWRITING FAQs(Scroll down for COACHING, SALES LETTER and WEB CONTENT FAQs)
+GHOSTWRITING FAQs(Scroll down for COACHING, SALES LETTER, WEB CONTENT and MARKETING FAQs)